convox/docs/docs/reference/vpc-configurations.md

 * the CIDRs of the subnets into which Convox should be installed
 * the Internet Gateway ID

+Also, make sure your VPC:

+* Has an Internet Gateway attached
+* Has `DNS resolution` and `DNS hostnames` options enabled

 See [Rack Parameters](/reference/rack-parameters) for the specific parameter names you will need to configure during Rack installation.

 ### Choosing suitable CIDR blocks